What is Geography Theme?

 (i) Absolute location

-Latitude is unit of measurement used to determine how far location is north or south of the equator, which is hypothetical line that circles the globe at latitude 0°.The equator is divided into 180 equal parts, with each part representing one degree of latitude.
+Latitude is a unit of measurement used to determine how far a location is north or south of the equator, which is a hypothetical line that circles the globe at latitude 0°.The equator is divided into 180 equal parts, with each part representing one degree of latitude.
 The North Pole is located at 90° N latitude, while the South Pole is located at 90° S latitude.

-location's longitude is the distance it is to the east or west of the Prime Meridian, which is hypothetical line connecting the North and South Poles. passes through the Royal Observatory in Greenwich, England.
+A location's longitude is the distance it is to the east or west of the Prime Meridian, which is a hypothetical line connecting the North and South Poles. passes through the Royal Observatory in Greenwich, England.
 The Prime Meridian is divided into 360 equal parts, with each part representing one degree of longitude.
 Locations to the east of the Prime Meridian are assigned positive values, while locations to the west are assigned negative values.

 By using latitude and longitude coordinates, geographers can determine the precise location of a place on the earth's surface, which is useful for navigation, mapping, and spatial analysis.